monikadubey13/k8s/README.md

 # Kubernetes Documentation

 This repository contains some required details about kubernetes.
 It will help you to know about kubernetes i.e what is kubernetes, why we use kubernetes, Architecture of kubernetes, Objects of kubernetes.
-I had providend some examples on each object which will help you to understand.

 ## 1] WHAT IS KUBERNETES?